Tensor Product of $C$-Injective Modules: main results

-Remark.
-After preparing this paper and while we wanted to submit it to "arxiv", we observed the paper: a criterion for dualizing modules \cite{DNT}, which it's main result is similar to the above theorem, but our proof is different.
+\begin{rem} \emph{After preparing this paper and while we wanted to submit it to "arxiv", we observed the paper: a criterion for dualizing modules \cite{DNT}.
+The proof of Theorem 3.6 (resp.
+Lemma 3.5(ii)) is essentially the same as the proof of Theorem 2.7 (resp.
+Lemma 2.6) in \cite{DNT}.
+It is just dual arguments.} \end{rem}